wizardishungry/jonwillia.ms/resume.md

 I am currently seeking a mid-to-senior level engineering position in the New York City area at a technology-driven company that

-* utilizes modern software development methodologies – e.g. test-driven development, continuous delivery, devops, etc.
+* utilizes modern software development methodologies – e.g. test-driven development, continuous delivery, DevOps, etc.
-* <a title="Dog Whistle: I don't want another PHP role; ask me to tell you more!">allows engineers to utilize modern technologies</a>,
+* <span title="Dog Whistle: I don't want another PHP role; ask me to tell you more!">allows engineers to utilize modern technologies</span>,
 * and provides an informal, friendly, team-based environment.

 ## Technical Highlights